-- Permits all the outstanding transactions to complete. - Enables the source read and write channels on the locked transaction path when there are no outstanding transactions. - Enables all sources for arbitration and recommences normal operation when an unlocking transaction completes. - When the network receives a locking transaction, if there is a co-incident lock transaction on the other address channel, then the read always takes priority, and the write address transaction is stalled.
+- Stalls the other address channel. - Permits all the outstanding transactions to complete. - Enables the source read and write channels on the locked transaction path when there are no outstanding transactions. - Enables all sources for arbitration and recommences normal operation when an unlocking transaction completes. - When the network receives a locking transaction, if there is a co-incident lock transaction on the other address channel, then the read always takes priority, and the write address transaction is stalled.